oscarcasas21/oscarcasas21/Data Engineering/Docker Project/README.md

 - Use Spark to transform the messages.
 - Use Spark to transform the messages so that you can land them in HDFS

+# Files

-# Methedology is in Notebook
+-Final Project is in the Docker Project notebook
+-All code used is in the Docker Code notebook
+-history of linux commands is in history.txt file -docker compose file is also available